 Mukesh Gangwal, President and Chief Executive Officer of Prism Healthcare Partners LTD, is an expert in large-scale performance improvement projects, revenue cycle management, physician services and turnarounds.
 He is a co-founder of Prism and brings more than 30 years of healthcare consulting experience helping community hospitals, health systems and academic medical centers improve their operational and financial performance.

 As a former partner and managing director at Arthur Andersen, Bearing Point and Huron Consulting, he has advised boards and management on cost and revenue improvements, often resulting in up to $100 million or more in annual recurring benefits for several clients.

 - Served as client service executive to a nationally recognized academic medical center and helped consolidate revenue cycle operations across the enterprise, increasing net patient revenue by $62 million and reducing labor costs by $15 million.
-Assisted in developing strategies for a cancer center that spanned organizational structures, operational models and financial relationships with affiliated entities, leading team of non-labor experts on reducing $45 million in supply chain costs.

 - Led a national initiative with five nationally recognized medical centers to develop and design an outpatient and service delivery model.